aws-samples/searchable-encryption-dynamodb-howto/content/adding-employee-configuration.en.md

 ### Step 6:

-All that's left is to add our new Compound Beacons to the list.
+Now we add our new Compound Beacons to the list.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}